melindam/ecryptfs/README.md

 #### ecryptfs::default
 ecryptfs file system mount created, mounted, encrypted passphrase defined if one not given.
 See http://ecryptfs.org

-#### ecryptfs::reboot
+#### ecryptfs::reboot_enabled
-will prepare the secure passphrase and signature cache key in /root/ directory for auto-mount to take place when system is rebooted manually.
-These files are not in place if the system crashes, the passphrase will `MANUALLY` have to be entered, or chef-client will have to be run manually, then the system can manually be rebooted for auto-mount to work.
+will prepare the secure passphrase and signature cache key in /root/ directory for auto-mount to take place when system is manually rebooted.
+These files are not on the system by default, and if the system crashes, the passphrase will `MANUALLY` have to be entered, or the variable `node['ecryptfs]['reboot_enabled'] = true` must be set, and then run chef-client for auto-mount to work.

 #### ecryptfs::secure_system
 Include the recipe in your node's `runlist` when your system is finished rebooting and state of system should resume encrypting the file system and remove auto-mount config files needed.
 If added with the `ecryptfs::reboot` recipe, it will remove that recipe and `ecryptfs::secure_system` from the node's runlist.